Harry Robertson (rugby league)

-Harry Robertson (born 21 December 2005) is a professional rugby league footballer who plays as a for St Helens in the Super League, who signed him after he impressed at the amateur side, Halton Farnworth Hornets.
+Harry Robertson (born 21 December 2005) is a professional rugby league footballer who plays as a for St Helens in the Super League.

+Background

+Robertson was signed into the St Helens system after he impressed at the amateur side, Halton Farnworth Hornets.

 Club career

 St Helens

 Robertson made his club debut for St Helens in round 17 of the 2024 Super League season against arch-rivals Wigan.
 On 7 February 2025, Robertson signed a four-year contract extension to remain at St Helens until the end of 2028.

 Robertson played 25 games for St Helens in the 2025 Super League season as the club came within one game of the grand final but lost the semi-final against Hull Kingston Rovers 20-12.
 On 7 October 2025, Robertson was voted as the Super League's young player of the season.